hyperledger/firefly-perf-cli/README.md

 ffperf run -c /path/to/instances.yaml -i 0
 ```

-See [`example-remote-node-instances.yaml`](config/example-remote-node-instances.yaml) for examples of how to define nodes manually
+See [`example-remote-node-instances-fungible.yaml`](config/example-remote-node-instances-fungible.yaml) and [`example-remote-node-instances-nonfungible.yaml`](config/example-remote-node-instances-nonfungible.yaml) for examples of how to define nodes manually
 and configure test instances to use them.

 ## Command line options